-RDU features 12 works of art, including eight in Terminal 2, by both nationally and locally-renowned artists.
+RDU features 15 works of art by both nationally and locally-renowned artists.

 Suspended above the concourse, Cloudscape provides passengers with “a place of contemplation and dreams for travelers anticipating their new destinations,” says artist Mei-ling Hom.
 She also describes the cloud as symbolic of voyaging beyond the horizon and ascending from the ground.

 The hanging sculpture comprises about 50 intricate cloud formations from steel hex netting suspended by discreet cabling.
 The clouds vary in size from two to 20 feet and span the entire width of the concourse.
 Some touch the ceilings, while others dip to just 18 feet from the floor.

 Artist Heath Satow's vision for this piece came from long ago, when men dreamed of flying.
 His piece graces the lobby of the airport's 22,000 square foot General Aviation Terminal.

 “This piece is intended to remind visitors of a time before we soared among the clouds,” he said.
 “A time when our ancestors dreamed of reaching the heavens, and, for us as children, the awe we had for flight before experiencing our first take-off.”

 It consists of large stainless steel figures looking wistfully to the heavens.
 A mobile above the figures consists of 1,000 pieces of cut stained glass in cobalt and light blue symbolizing the images of flight found in the clouds.